 She is an author and speaker on real estate and land use issues.

 She received her B.A. in French from the University of California, Berkeley, graduating Phi Beta Kappa.
-She received her M.A. in French from University of California, Berkeley.
+She received her M.A. in French from the University of California, Berkeley.
 She earned her J.D. from the University of California, Davis, Martin Luther King School of Law and received the Order of the Coif.

 Formed and represented venture through which local investors, a major international financial institution, and East Coast hedge funds proposed a new power project.